 Project-based learning forms the foundation of a WPI education, and it’s the best preparation for aspiring physicists.
-Your experiences will range from project work alongside faculty in state-of-the-art facilities and labs where you will learn how to improve batteries, study magnetic field based propulsion, build robots with hydraulic muscles, or work on satellite image classification, to project work outside of the classroom at one of our many project centers around the globe.
+Your experiences will range from project work alongside faculty in state-of-the-art facilities and labs—studying magnetic field based propulsion, building robots with hydraulic muscles, working on satellite image classification, and learning how to improve batteries—to project work outside of the classroom at one of our many project centers around the globe.